HippoEug/HackTheBox/Machines (Easy)/Beep.md

 Since we are looking for a Elastix exploit, we try to get the version of Elastix being ran.
 However, neither the landing page nor Gobuster revealed the version of Elastix.
 Viewing Elastix page source on 443 didn't reveal the version either.
 Using Burp to intercept a response from Elastix, we still do not find any version numbers.
 Let's just try using some of the exploits we saw from doing `searchsploit elastix`.

-Trying the first one, `Elastix 2.2.0 - 'graph.php' Local File Inclusion | php/webapps/37637.pl`, we examine it first.
+Trying the first interesting one, `Elastix 2.2.0 - 'graph.php' Local File Inclusion | php/webapps/37637.pl`, we examine it first.
 ```
 hippoeug@kali:~$ searchsploit -x 37637.pl
   Exploit: Elastix 2.2.0 - 'graph.php' Local File Inclusion